-Data and Log Placement
+Data and log placement

-- It is recommended not to place data or log files on the same disk that stores the page (swap) file. - It is recommended that you place the data and log files on separate disk subsystems. - Log files.
+Note: It is recommended that you place data and log files on separate disk subsystems, and not on the same disk that stores the page (swap) file.

+- Log files.
 Changes are not flushed to the database until they are written to the log, and the log architecture dictates serial writes.
 Therefore, it is advisable that there be as little interference as possible with the log activity.
 It is usually sufficient to place the log on a RAID 1 system because of the serial writes to the log.
-If you have processes reading from the log (for example, triggers accessing the inserted and deleted views which are formed from the log records or transactional replication), or several log files for different databases, consider placing the log file(s) on a RAID 1+0 (striped mirror) system.
+If you have processes reading from the log (for example, triggers accessing the inserted and deleted views which are formed from the log records or transactional replication), or several log files for different databases, consider placing the log file(s) on a RAID 1+0 (striped mirror) system. - Data files.

-• Data files.
 Data files should be placed on a RAID 1+0 system for optimal performance.

-File and Database Properties
+File and database properties